nieldk/blackmagic-cardputer/README.md

 - SWD only, JTAG wiring not brought out to the Grove port
 - Keyboard Fn/Ctrl layers not decoded, only Fn+;/Fn+. scroll shortcuts are handled
 - RTT and semihosting compiled in but untested
+- `monitor emulate` is an enumeration/transport model, not a CPU simulator: the core reads as permanently halted, only the first 1 KiB each of flash/SRAM is backed, and FPEC operations complete instantly
 - SD pins default to documented Cardputer values, confirm for your unit and set `SDCARD_SHARED_BUS` if the card shares the display SPI bus